coldclimate/omnomfrickinnom/content/blog/2020-06-08-smoothed-pork-chop.markdown

 tags: ["pork", "savoury","airfryer", "2020"]
 ---

-I love a pork chop, they're a much underated cut of meat.
+I love a pork chop, they're a much underrated cut of meat.
 There were a pair of them in our meatbox this month and I couldn't resist.
 Next time I'll airfry them and cook the sauce at the same time so that I get the properly crispy fat without risking drying them out.

 ## You will need